-We are also registering the Offered Shares issuable upon exercise of the Pre-Funded Warrants and Warrants.
+We are also registering the Offered Shares issuable upon exercise of the Warrants.
+We are also registering hereby the issuance of the underwriter's warrants and the common shares issuable upon exercise of such warrants.

-There is no established public trading market for the Pre-Funded Warrants and Warrants, and we do not expect a market to develop.
-We do not intend to apply for listing of the Pre-Funded Warrants or Warrants on any securities exchange or other nationally recognized trading system.
-Without an active trading market, the liquidity of the Pre-Funded Warrants and Warrants will be limited.
+There is no established public trading market for the Warrants and we do not expect a market to develop.
+We do not intend to apply for listing of the Warrants on any securities exchange or other nationally recognized trading system.
+Without an active trading market, the liquidity of the will be limited.

-Concurrently with this offering of Offered Shares, Pre-Funded Warrants and Warrants we intend to sell common shares ("Private Placement Shares") and warrants ("Private Placement Warrants") directly to Hanmi Pharmaceutical Co., Ltd. ("Hanmi") in a private placement offering (subject to completion of definitive documentation).
-Private Placement Shares and Private Placement Warrants will be sold in combination, with one Private Placement Share and one and twenty five hundredths Private Placement Warrants at an assumed offering price of \$2.50 per combined Private Placement Share and Private Placement Warrant (which represents a premium to the public offering price of the Offered Shares, Pre-Funded Warrants and Warrants) as set forth in the table below, for aggregate gross proceeds of approximately \$4.0 million, without giving effect to any fees or commissions, which we refer to herein as our "concurrent private placement offering".
-Each whole Private Placement Warrant is exercisable for one common share (each a "Private Placement Warrant Share") at exercise price of \$[] per Private Placement Warrant Share for a period of five years from the date of issuance of the Private Placement Warrant.
+Concurrently with this offering of Offered Shares and Warrants we intend to sell common shares ("Private Placement Shares") and warrants ("Private Placement Warrants") directly to Hanmi Pharmaceutical Co., Ltd. ("Hanmi") in a private placement offering.
+Private Placement Shares and Private Placement Warrants will be sold in combination, with one Private Placement Share and 1.11111106 Private Placement Warrants at an offering price of \$1.90 per combined Private Placement Share and Private Placement Warrant (which represents a premium to the public offering price of the Offered Shares, Warrants) as set forth in the table below, for aggregate gross proceeds of approximately \$4.0 million, without giving effect to any fees or commissions, which we refer to herein as our "concurrent private placement offering".
+Each whole Private Placement Warrant is exercisable for one common share (each a "Private Placement Warrant Share") at exercise price of \$1.71 per Private Placement Warrant Share for a period of five years from the date of issuance of the Private Placement Warrant.
 The Private Placement Shares, the Private Placement Warrants and the common shares issuable upon the exercise of the Private Placement Warrants are not being registered under the United States Securities Act of 1933, as amended (the "Securities Act"), and are not being offered pursuant to this prospectus but are being offered pursuant to the exemption provided in Section 4(a)(2) under the Securities Act and Rule 506(b) promulgated thereunder.
 The closing of the concurrent private placement offering and the closing of this offering are not contingent upon each other.
 Hanmi's participation in the concurrent private offering will satisfy its obligation to fund the remaining \$4 million owed to us pursuant the Subscription Agreement between Hanmi and us, dated September 6, 2023.
 See "Concurrent Private Placement Offering" for more information.
 Newbridge Securities Corporation, the underwriter, is acting as placement agent in connection with the concurrent private placement offering and will receive (i) a placement agent fee equal to 7.0% of the total purchase price of the Private Placement Shares and Private Placement Warrants sold in the concurrent private placement offering and (ii) warrants equal to 7% of the total Private Placement Shares and Private Placement Warrants offered in the concurrent private placement (the "Agent's Warrants").

-Investing in our Offered Shares, Pre-Funded Warrants and Warrants involves a high degree of risk.
+Investing in our Offered Shares, Warrants involves a high degree of risk.
 Review "Risk Factors" beginning on page 11 of this prospectus carefully before you make an investment in our securities.
-You should read this prospectus, together with additional information described under the headings "Incorporation of Certain Information by Reference" and "Where You Can Find More Information," carefully before investing in any of our Offered Shares, Pre-Funded Warrants and Warrants.
+You should read this prospectus, together with additional information described under the headings "Incorporation of Certain Information by Reference" and "Where You Can Find More Information," carefully before investing in any of our Offered Shares, Warrants.